PROMPT2BOX: Uncovering Entailment Structure among LLM Prompts: Introduction

-\Cref{First_fig} (i) illustrates an example. \textit{A} is semantically close to \textit{D}, but being much more specific than \textit{D}.
-The low score of \textit{A} decreases the average score of the cluster that corresponds to \textit{A} and \textit{D}, so the cluster becomes a weakness of this LLM.
-This cluster should represent LLMs' ability of ``\textit{writing a romantic story}'', but \textit{D} has shown that the LLM could write a pretty good \textit{romantic story}.
-This example highlights the limitation of only considering the similarity in the LLMs' weakness analysis task.
+\Cref{First_fig} (i) illustrates a limitation of vector-based methods.
+Prompt \textit{A} is semantically similar to prompt \textit{D}, but considerably more specific.
+In a hierarchical clustering based on vector embeddings, the low score of \textit{A} drags down the average score of the cluster containing both \textit{A} and \textit{D}, causing that cluster to be flagged as a weakness of the LLM.
+However, this conclusion is misleading: since the cluster broadly captures the ability to \textit{"write a romantic story"}, the high score of \textit{D} already demonstrates that the LLM is competent at this general task.
+The poor performance on \textit{A} reflects a failure on a more specific variant instead of the broader capability that the cluster represents.
+This example underscores a key limitation of relying solely on embedding similarity for LLM weakness analysis.

 To address this problem, we propose \method, which embeds each prompt into a high-dimensional box embedding space.
 Unlike vector embeddings, box embeddings~\citep{Boxlattice} can naturally represent asymmetric semantic relationships like entailment, making them well-suited for modeling hierarchical structure among prompts.
 Conceptually, each textual prompt is represented by a box parameterized by a center vector and a size vector.
 The center vector captures the semantic location of the prompt, such that semantically similar prompts are mapped to nearby centers.
 The size vector controls the semantic scope of the prompt: more general prompts are represented by larger boxes, while more specific prompts correspond to smaller boxes.
 This geometry allows entailment relationships to be expressed through box containment.